-These ships have more than a dozen dining alternatives, a variety of entertainment options, enormous spas with thermal suites (for which there is a charge), and expansive areas reserved for children and teens.
-Pools have waterslides and a plethora of lounge chairs, although when your ship is full it can be difficult to find one in a prime location.
+These ships have more than a dozen dining alternatives, a variety of entertainment options, and expansive areas reserved for children and teens.
+Pools have waterslides and a plethora of lounge chairs, although when your ship is full, it can be difficult to find one in a prime location.
 Norwegian Pearl and Norwegian Gem introduced the line's first rock-climbing walls, as well as Bliss Lounge, which has trendy South Beach decor, and the first full-size 10-pin bowling alleys on modern cruise ships.

 Many cruise lines offer land tours before or after you set sail, allowing you to spend more time exploring Read moreRead more

 Smart travelers know what they’re getting into before booking their next cruise.
 Read moreRead more

 From French Polynesia to Bermuda, there's no shortage of tropical islands that draw cruise Read moreRead more